-The Joint Photographic Experts Group (JPEG) committee has a long tradition in the creation of still image coding standards.
+The Joint Photographic Experts Group (JPEG) committee (ISO/IEC JTC 1/SC 29/WG 1) has a long tradition in the creation of still image coding standards.
 JPEG is a joint working group of the International Standardization Organization (ISO) and the International Electrotechnical Commission (IEC).
-More specifically, the JPEG committee is Working Group 1 (WG1), Coding of Still Pictures, of JTC 1's subcommittee 29 (SC29), Coding of Audio, Picture, Multimedia and Hypermedia Information.
+More specifically, the JPEG committee is Working Group 1 (WG 1), JPEG Coding of digital representations of images, of JTC 1's subcommittee 29 (SC 29), Coding of Audio, Picture, Multimedia and Hypermedia Information.

-To participate in the work of the JPEG and JBIG committees, or to have access to all the information the site contains about new initiatives, you must be a member of the committee, or of a body which has 'liaison' status with us.
-Initially, you should contact your national standards body, and ask them about how you can help in the work of the 'ISO SC29/WG1' committee.
+JPEG meets usually four times a year to discuss and create the standards for coding of digital representations of images.
+This site provides extensive information of interest and relevance to the JPEG community.
+To participate in the work of the JPEG committee, or to have access to all the information the site contains about new initiatives, you must be a member of the committee, or of a body which has 'liaison' status with us.
+Initially, you should contact your national standards body, and ask them about how you can help in the work of the 'ISO SC 29/WG 1' committee.
 We always welcome active new participants to our standards process.